Glocken-StadtMuseum (Apolda, Germany)

 Can I buy tickets online?

 Ticket purchasing options may be available online.
-Verify current details on the official website.
+Check the official website for current information regarding tickets.

 Are there restrooms and cafes?